tugot17/pmpp/chapter-21/README.md

 cudaStreamDestroy(stream);
 ```

-Again, we are are launching `1024` threads (see **a**), each will launch a child grid, if we use the per thread stream we will launch a total of `1024` threads.
-If we did not use the per-thread streams we would indeed have 16 streams cause we launch 16 blocks (see **a**), and we have a stream per block as per book:
+Again, we are launching `1024` threads (see a); each will launch a child grid.
+If we use the per-thread stream, we will launch a total of `1024` threads.
+If we did not use the per-thread streams, we would indeed have 16 streams because we launch 16 blocks (see a), and we have a stream per block as per book:

 > When a stream is not specified in a kernel call, the default NULL stream in the block is used by all threads.
 This means that all grids that are launched in the same block will be serialized even if they were launched by different threads